Bill Nelson (musician): 1980s

-He was hired by English new wave artist Gary Numan to produce his 1983 album Warriors, with Numan saying that Bill Nelson was his "favourite guitar player, bar none."
-However, the two musicians failed to maintain a working relationship, and ultimately Nelson chose not to be credited for his production role on the album.
+He was hired by English new wave artist Gary Numan to produce his 1983 album Warriors After Numan remixed some album tracks & B-sides, Nelson quit and chose not to be credited for his production role.
 Nelson also contributed towards several tracks on David Sylvian's Gone to Earth (1986).
 Nelson was commissioned by Channel 4 to write music for the 1987 television drama series Brond.

-In the 1980s a deal with CBS Records' Portrait imprint failed, leaving the one album Getting the Holy Ghost Across (US title: On a Blue Wing) with further tracks from that album's sessions issued on the UK mini-LP Living for the Spangled Moment.
-In the late 1980s, Nelson signed to Enigma Records, which went out of business shortly after re-releasing his entire Cocteau catalogue.
+In 1986, a deal with CBS Records' Portrait imprint failed, leaving the one album Getting the Holy Ghost Across (US title: On a Blue Wing) with further tracks from that album's sessions issued on the UK mini-LP Living for the Spangled Moment.
+In 1988, Nelson signed to Enigma Records, which went out of business in 1992 after re-releasing his entire Cocteau catalogue.

-As the decade ended, Nelson suffered a series of personal setbacks, including a divorce, tax problems and an acrimonious dispute with his manager over his back catalogue rights.
-In the case of one album, the unreleased Simplex, Nelson discovered his manager had been selling copies via mail order without Nelson's authorisation or knowledge; Nelson claimed he never received any royalties from these sales.
+In 1988 & 1989, Nelson suffered a series of personal setbacks, including a divorce, tax problems and an acrimonious dispute with his manager over his back catalogue rights.
+In the case of one album, the unreleased Simplex 1989, Nelson discovered his manager had been selling copies via mail order without Nelson's authorisation or knowledge; Nelson claimed he never received any royalties from these sales.